Tips for Home Insurance if Your Home Was Hit in Alabama This Week

 Once it’s safe to re-enter your neighborhood and evaluate damages, the Insurance Information Institute advises homeowners take these steps to set a claim in motion as soon as possible.

-1. Contact your insurer as soon as possible and start the claims filing process.
+1. Contact your insurer as soon as possible and start the claims filing process using the company’s mobile app, online portal, or 24/7 phone line.
 After tornadoes and other disasters, insurance companies will reach out to those with the worst losses first.

 2. Take photos of any damage.
 A photographic record is useful when making insurance claims.